hunterdyar/Immersive-Media-Pocket-Reference/notes/TeleportationNotes.md

 *The Lab showing the player being linearly interpolated between the destinations.
 Also showing a form of zone-based teleportation.*

+## Movement Trails
-Particle effects, or a pre/post "dust trail" can help inform the user of the motion they just made, as well as inform other users in a multiplayer experience of what even happened. ex: **The Museum of Other Realities**.
+Particle effects, or a pre/post "dust trail" can help inform the user of the motion they just made.
+More importantly, it can inform other users in a multiplayer experience of what even happened. ex: **The Museum of Other Realities**.

+In multiplayer experiences, the teleporting player can "blink" to their destination while the avatar - for everyone else - linearly interpolates.
+I believe **Rec Room** uses such a system.

 ## Head or Hand Control
 Most teleportation systems use controller input for selecting where to look.
 This is effective for granular teleportation.
 When using zone-based teleportation, accuracy is not as critical, so long as the zone has a generous selection area.
 One can, instead of pointing the controller, just select the zone in the direction the player is looking.

 <iframe src='https://gfycat.com/ifr/DifficultSilkyIrishdraughthorse' frameborder='0' scrolling='no' allowfullscreen width='640' height='404'></iframe><p> <a href="https://gfycat.com/difficultsilkyirishdraughthorse">via Gfycat</a></p>

 *Zone based teleportation in Vacation Simulator.
-The destination is controlled by the players head position, not through controller pointing.*
+The destination is controlled by the players head position, not through controller pointing.
+Note there is more than just a destination marker: doors open and close automatically, the carpet changes color, and destination-specific sounds play.*

 ### Gaze Limitation
 Given the importance of ensuring the player will know where they will end up when teleporting, should a system limit a player from teleporting somewhere they are not looking?
 Using head/gaze for destination selection does this inheirently, and is an advantage.